44 Types Of Beans: Top Varieties To Grow At Home

 There are many types of beans to be had out there!
 Our list of favorite varieties will inspire you to broaden your bean horizons and give you plenty of growing options to plant in your garden this season.

 There are over 400 common beans (Phaseolus vulgaris) and who knows how many cultivars.
 With so many different types of beans, it’s difficult to know where to begin!
 Especially if you’re tight on space in the garden, then it may be a hard task to narrow down which will perform best in your area and which will provide you with the harvest you’re looking for.

 It’s important to consider how you want to use your beans.
 The two main categories are beans for fresh eating and beans for drying and long-term storage.
 Most beans can be eaten fresh, though some beans are considered dual-purpose and fall into both categories.
-They have a primary use of either fresh or dried beans.

 Blue Lake 274

 With exceptional flavor and tenderness, this green bean is exceptionally good for fresh eating as well as freezing for longer-term storage.
 Snag some Blue Lake 274 Bush Bean seeds from Botanical Interests!
 This is a great container variety for small space gardeners.

 Each pod is roughly 5 to 6 inches long at full maturity, and produces white beans that are perfectly paired when sauteed with garlic.
 Their disease resistance means you’ll have large harvests of beans you can eat fresh, or dry and store for later.

 This green bean is considered an early producer, providing fresh beans in only 50 days!
 Contender Bush Bean seeds grow beans with delicious, intense flavor.
 They’re aren’t hard to cultivate either.
 This stringless variety was developed by growers in 1949, and has been a favorite among bean horticulturalists ever since.